 And somewhere between being sprawled out across multiple airport chairs in Germany, subconsciously drooling on my bag, and then consciously drooling over the breathtaking beauty of The Mother City several flight hours later, He did it.

 The Lord took my neatly packaged definition of home, crumpled it up, and tossed it into the southeaster, never to be seen again.

 Through ten moves in those next ten years, the Lord would peel back my layered notions, and would slowly and persistently teach me about home.
 I would long for it, grieve the loss of it, grasp at it, cry over it, watch it slip between my fingers … all to realize that, as Augustine so wisely declared, “our hearts are restless until they find rest in Thee.”

 And that’s the secret.
 We might grieve over home as though it can be lost, but we just haven’t found it yet.

 “For we know that if the tent that is our earthly home is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.” ~ 2 Corinthians 5:1

-Check out Emily Wierenga’s new travel memoir, Atlas Girl: Finding Home in the Last Place I Thought to Look.
+Check out Emily Wierenga’s travel memoir, Atlas Girl: Finding Home in the Last Place I Thought to Look (affiliate link).